YOUR FESTIVAL GUIDES & EVENT PRESENTERS

 Cat is a nature guide in the Inala guiding team.

 Before Inala, Cat worked in Lamington National Park in lush subtropical Queensland as a bird guide and prior to that as a war & wildlife tour guide in the remote and windswept Falkland Islands.
 Cat has travelled widely and has a passionate and diverse background in nature guiding.
-She also has a strong grounding and love for Botany, being used as unpaid labour in her parents Garden Nursery in Scotland from a very young age.

 Initially coming down to speak at the Bruny Bird Festival, Cat was immediately smitten by the island and has now moved here with her partner to continue to soak up the magic.